angular/angular-cli/docs/ng-install.md

 Prerequisites: **You will first want to make sure the library adheres to the Publisher Guide**

-How do I find this out?
+How do I find that out?

-1. Find the root file in the 3rd party library repo you are interested in
-2. Take a look at the root file (should be the same name as the repo itself in most cases)
+1. Look inside the root file of the 3rd party library repo (should be the same name as the repo itself in most cases)
-3. If you see `export default { ...some angular2 metadata... }` at the bottom, then the chances are high it's compatible
+2. If you see `export default { ...some angular2 metadata... }` at the bottom, then the chances are high it's compatible
-4. If you don't see it, [click here](#suggest-a-repo-adhere-to-the-publisher-guide) to copy/paste a feature request to post on the library repo
+3. If you don't see it, [click here](#suggest-a-repo-adhere-to-the-publisher-guide) to copy/paste a feature request to post on the library repo

 ### Ok I'm ready, let's do this!